Behind the camera: Zhang Zhenshi (1914 – 1992) was a famous effigy painter and outstanding fine art educator in China

 Over 30 painters were chosen to create portraits of Chairman Mao for the 1950 anniversary of the revolution.
 One of the painters, Mao’s favorite, was Zhang Zhenshi.
-Most of the 30 painting have since been lost or destroyed but Zhang’s image of a solemn Mao dressed in simple grey tunic was reproduced as a poster that was put up everywhere in China.
-The model for the giant image of Mao that hangs in Tienanmen Square is based on this image.
+Most of the 30 paintings have since been lost or destroyed but Zhang’s image of a solemn Mao dressed in a simple grey tunic was reproduced as a poster that was put up everywhere in China.
+The model for the giant image of Mao that hangs in Tiananmen Square is based on this image.

 On June 3, 2006, the original painting was set to go on the auction block.
 The Beijing Huachen Auction Company which stated there would be no location restrictions on the portrait and that the sale would have been open to both Chinese and foreign bidders were forced to cancel the auction after a huge outcry from the Chinese public.
 Mao is still beloved by many Chinese and they feared that a foreign bidder would take it out of the country.
 Eventually, a deal was reached with the private Chinese-American owner who agreed to sell the painting to China’s National Museum.
 The purchase was jointly financed by the museum and the State Administration of Cultural Heritage.
 For the auction, the painting was valued at $120,000 American dollars but the price actually paid was not disclosed.